Insights

 Interconnection

-The UK’s electricity network is connected to energy systems in France, the Netherlands, Ireland, Belgium and Norway through sub-sea high-voltage cables called Electricity Interconnectors.
+The UK’s electricity network is connected to energy systems in France, the Netherlands, Ireland, Belgium, Norway and Denmark through sub-sea high-voltage cables called Electricity Interconnectors.
 At present, there are eight operational interconnections which the UK uses to import or export electricity when it is most economical, during times of high demand and/or system stress.

 Interconnectors provide critical flexibility enabling excess power (such as that generated from wind and solar farms) to be traded and shared between countries, rather than curtailed.
 As such, interconnectors play a significant role in contributing towards security of energy supply, in helping both the UK and European nations to reach Net Zero faster, and in reducing the overall cost of energy to consumers.